I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/nf-rxcontx-rxresumeblockedoperations-serially.md

 <p>A network mini-redirector may need to call <b>RxResumeBlockedOperations_Serially</b> if an RX_CONTEXT has been placed on a synchronization queue using <b>__RxSynchronizeBlockingOperations</b> or <b>__RxSynchronizeBlockingOperationsMaybeDroppingFcbLock</b>. </p>

-<p><b>RxResumeBlockedOperations_Serially </b>wakes up the next work item on a serialized blocking I/O queue, if one exists.
-The FCB structure must still be valid because of the reference that is being held by the I/O system on the file object, thereby preventing a close operation.</p>

-<p>A serialized blocking I/O queue is one for which the <b>FlagsForLowIo</b> member of the RX_CONTEXT structure pointed to by <i>RxContext</i> has the RXCONTEXT_FLAG4LOWIO_PIPE_SYNC_OPERATION bit set. </p>

-<p><b>RxResumeBlockedOperations_Serially </b>performs this operation by calling <b>RxFsdPostRequest</b> to post the operation to a worker thread. </p>

-<p>The <b>RxResumeBlockedOperations_Serially </b>routine is normally not called directly by a network mini-redirector driver, but is called internally by RDBSS when processing synchronous read and write operations on a named pipe that requires a serialized queue. </p>

-<p>A network mini-redirector may need to call <b>RxResumeBlockedOperations_Serially</b> if an RX_CONTEXT has been placed on a synchronization queue using <b>__RxSynchronizeBlockingOperations</b> or <b>__RxSynchronizeBlockingOperationsMaybeDroppingFcbLock</b>. </p>

 ## -requirements
 <table>
 <tr>